simonw/til/github/clone-and-push-gist.md

-# Clone, edit and push text files that live in a Gist
+# Clone, edit and push files that live in a Gist

 GitHub [Gists](https://gist.github.com/) are full Git repositories, and can be cloned and pushed to.